 The PHARE project develops and tests innovative and evidence-based SBC solutions that address barriers to modern contraceptive use, transform attitudes about reproductive health, and promote family planning in West Africa.
 The project aims to increase demand for family planning products and services; enhance active support for family planning; and address social norms to create an enabling environment for family planning.
 The project emphasizes the use of effective audience segmentation; social network-based research and programming; provider behavior change; and the integration of reproductive health SBC with activities in non-health sectors such as agriculture and environmental conservation.

 Watch some of our mass media campaigns from around the world:

 Abstinence among youth in Kenya

-Check out these photos of Jeanine Nizigiyimana, a mother from Burundi who is educating other mothers in her village about how to protect their children from water-borne diseases.
+The images below show Jeanine Nizigiyimana, a mother from Burundi, who is educating other mothers in her village on how to protect their children from water-borne diseases.